Need Help?

 • Initiation of Conduct Process: If it appears that a student may have violated the Code, and that this occurred within the College’s jurisdiction, the conduct process will be initiated.

-Interim measures may be taken upon initial receipt of a report, when the College becomes aware of a concern, or at a later time in the student conduct process.
-Interim measures are considered administrative rather than disciplinary actions and may include the following:
+Interim and supportive measures may be taken upon initial receipt of a report when the College becomes aware of a concern, or at a later time in the student conduct process.
+Interim and supportive measures are considered administrative rather than disciplinary actions and may include the following:

-• The interim disciplinary suspension will not delay or void the conduct process, which will proceed on a normal schedule up to and through consideration of the case by a Hearing Officer, if required.
+• The interim disciplinary suspension will not delay or void the conduct process, which will proceed on a normal schedule up to and through consideration of the case by a student conduct officer, if required.

 *During interim disciplinary suspension, students may be denied access to all college property and all college activities or privileges for which they might otherwise be eligible.